aws-samples/the-aws-step-functions-workshop/content/module-9/step-2/index.en.md

 new StepfunctionsRestApiStack(app, 'StepfunctionsRestApiStack');
 ```

-Save the source file, then issue `cdk synth` in the app's main directory.
-The AWS CDK runs the app and synthesizes an AWS CloudFormation template from it, then displays the template.
+Save these source files.
+From the terminal run `cdk synth` from the main directory.
+The `cdk synth` command executes the app, which causes the resources defined in it to be translated into an AWS CloudFormation template.

-To actually deploy the Amazon API Gateway and the AWS Step Functions state machine to your AWS account, issue `cdk deploy`.
+To deploy the Amazon API Gateway and the AWS Step Functions state machine to your AWS account, run the `cdk deploy` command.
 You'll be asked to approve the IAM policies the AWS CDK has generated.

 After completing the deployment, CDK will display the REST API url as output.
 Please make a note of this as you will use it to the test the setup in the next step.